-The exhibition presents both materials aimed to reduce the impact of fashion industry on the environment, and innovative designs such as a dress made from plant roots by Dutch artist Diana Scherer, who used seeds, soil and water to “shape” root systems into a fabric-like material; a bio-luminescent dress made from genetically modified silk created by Sputniko!, the MIT Lab and the Soth Korean National Institute of Agricultural Science (NIAS); and synthetic spider silk tunic and pants created by Bolt Threads for Stella McCartney.
+The exhibition presents both materials aimed at reducing the impact of the fashion industry on the environment, and innovative designs such as a dress made from plant roots by Dutch artist Diana Scherer, who used seeds, soil, and water to “shape” root systems into a fabric-like material; a bio-luminescent dress made from genetically modified silk created by Sputniko!, the MIT Lab and the Soth Korean National Institute of Agricultural Science (NIAS); and synthetic spider silk tunic and pants created by Bolt Threads for Stella McCartney.

 Diana Scherer, study, dress made of plant roots, Photo Diana Scherer, via https://hetnieuweinstituut.nl/en

 Victoria & Albert Museum, London